SAP Fiori for SAP S/4HANA – Fiori My Inbox – Part 1 Activation

 All sub apps in scope installed

-This is the first of the S/4HANA 1610 specifics.
-With S/4HANA 1610 a number of sub apps are delivered for Fiori My Inbox.
+This is the first of the SAP S/4HANA 1610 and higher specifics.
+With SAP S/4HANA 1610 and higher a number of sub apps are delivered for Fiori My Inbox.
 These sub apps provide delivered task-specific detail displays for standard workflows.
 Even if you aren’t using a standard workflow, these are great as a starting point for your own task-specific extensions.

 Current sub apps include: